HamoCorp/OVR-Dancers-Tool/README.md

 ## settings to change

-## OSC
+## OSC Integration
 OSC integration for compatibility with VRChat, Resonite, ChilloutVR to add a custom effect to your avatars based on whether your hand trackers are active or disabled

 Add /avatar/OVRDancers_Active to your unity projects

 <img width="899" height="505" alt="20260618025502_1" src="https://github.com/user-attachments/assets/c3da51c5-c5f5-406a-a539-fde7bbaf7320" />

-## Websockets
+## Websockets Integration
-resonite only alternative to OSC.
-Use websockets instead, and display your hand tracker status in-game
+Resonite only alternative to OSC.
+Use websockets instead, and display your hand tracker status in-game, using ws://127.0.0.1:8080 to get a JSON response

 <img width="2560" height="1126" alt="20260618050802_1" src="https://github.com/user-attachments/assets/15cd52bb-e044-4360-ac80-67747abc11b0" />
-Get this example from my public folder`resrec:///U-HamoCorp/R-e5c234a3-c4d4-4645-af54-7a80d388605c`
+Get this example from my public folder `resrec:///U-HamoCorp/R-e5c234a3-c4d4-4645-af54-7a80d388605c`

 ## file locations
 want to ensure it's completely removed or check it's installed correctly